dougeby/IntuneDocs/intune-user-help/enroll-your-device-in-intune-ios.md

 ---
 # required metadata

-title: Enroll your iOS device in Intune | Microsoft Docs
+title: Set up access to your company resources | Microsoft Docs
-description: Describes how to enroll an iOS device in Intune
+description: Describes how to get your iOS device managed by Intune
 keywords:
 author: barlanmsft
 ms.author: barlan